MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 [!INCLUDE[prodshort](../developer/includes/prodshort.md)] has support for Web services to make it easier to integrating with external systems.
 As a developer, you need to think about performance of web services both seen from the BC server (the endpoint) and as seen from the consumer (the client).

 ### End point performance
-You should avoid using standard UI pages to expose as OData endpoints.
+You should avoid using standard UI pages to expose as web service endpoints.
 A lot of things such as factboxes are not exposed in Odata, but will use resources to compute.

+Things that historically have caused performance on tables that are exposed as endpoints
-- Also, avoid heavy logic in OnAfterGetCurrRecord
+- avoid heavy logic in OnAfterGetCurrRecord
-- Many SIFT fields
+- Avoid many SIFT fields
-- Interaction with factboxes
+- Avoid factboxes

-Instead, use dedicated the API pages as they have been optimized for this scenario.
+Instead of exposing UI pages as web service endpoints, use the built-in API pages as they have been optimized for this scenario.
 And do select the highest API version available

 Read more about API pages here: https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-api-pagetype

-### Client performance
+### Web Service Client Performance
 The online version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] server has setup throttling limits on web services endpoints to ensure that excessive traffic cannot cause stability and performance issues.

 Make sure that your client respects the two HTTP status codes 429 (Too Many Requests) and 504 (Gateway Timeout).